ukasz/rev/documentation/Tracer.md

 The tracer will be enabled for verbosity >= 5.

-Requires GCC tools and links to libdisasm.s.
+Requires GCC tools and links to libdisasm.a which is part of rev_isa_sim (Spike).

+If the library is not found the tracer compilation is disabled.

+To explicitly disable compilation of tracer in cmake use:
+  -DREV_TRACER="OFF"

-For a version that is independent (but not maintained) use the NO_LIB tag. ( git checkout NO_LIB )
+A tagged revision provides an earlier version that does not require any libraries.
+To evaluate this use: git checkout NO_LIB

 3. Testing
 ----------